 Whether you’re doing a website audit, creating a content marketing strategy or assisting the company in digital transformation, be clear about what deliverables are expected during the project.
 Explain the nature of the strategic documents, creative assets and other materials you will deliver to your client at the end of the project.
 List out deliverables, formats and requirements.

 How to Create a Proposal for Consulting Services | Step 5

 Define the Timeline

 Time is money.
 Here, you’ll clearly lay out how you plan to execute the project and where the resources will be allocated.
-Whether the project is a week-long, a month or years long, you’ll want to arrange your timeline according to the length of your engagement and structure of your workflow.
+Whether the project is a week-long, a month, or years-long, you’ll want to arrange your timeline according to the length of your engagement and the structure of your workflow.